Skip to content

 Sleep is when your brain consolidates memories (through hippocampal replay), clears metabolic waste via the glymphatic system, repairs synaptic connections, and synthesizes the neurotransmitters you'll need tomorrow.
 Skip this process, and you're operating on a deficit that no supplement can fully overcome.

 That said — optimizing sleep quality is where nootropics genuinely shine.
 Not sleeping pills that knock you unconscious.
 Not sedatives that suppress REM.
-Compounds that support your brain's natural sleep architecture, enhance deep sleep phases, and help you wake up genuinely refreshed.
+Compounds that support your brain's natural sleep architecture, improve deep sleep phases, and help you wake up genuinely refreshed.

-The Problem with Traditional Sleep Aids {#traditional-sleep-aids}
+The Problem with Traditional Sleep Aids

 Benzodiazepines & Z-Drugs (Ambien, Lunesta)